Emad-H/Physical-Verification-using-SKY130/README.md

 ![2](Day5/5-11.png)

-If we run LVS on the files, we get the folloing message.
+If we run LVS on the files, we get the following message.

 ![2 err](Day5/5-12.png)